KevinTheMix/CheatSheets/Vue.md

 * Angular is much more complex.
 * Angular's library is much larger.
 * Angular also uses if/for directives.
-* Angular relies on TypeScript, which must also be mastered.
+* Angular requires TypeScript, which must therefore also learnt.
 * Angular uses its own Modules structure, on top of standard JS modules.
-* Angular is a full-fledged framework suited for large-scale apps, cannot be used to replace a small part of an existing application.
+* Angular is a full-fledged framework suited for large-scale apps, and cannot be used to replace a small part of an existing application.

 ### Drawbacks